Mengyanz/Mengyanz.github.io/vaccines/index.md

 ### 🎯 Causal Decision Making in Human Health
 We explore how causal inference and decision theory can be combined to design data-driven, interpretable, and personalized interventions.
-Wearable technologies such as smartwatches provide a promising testbed for causal decision-making frameworks, for example: [Smartwatch-based intervention for smoking cessation](https://www.bristol.ac.uk/psychology/research/brain/targ/research/nicotine-and-tobacco/Smartwatch-based-intervention/)
+Wearable technologies such as [smartwatches](https://www.bristol.ac.uk/psychology/research/brain/targ/research/nicotine-and-tobacco/Smartwatch-based-intervention/) provide a promising testbed for causal decision-making frameworks.

 ---